1891 Porter Lake Drive Suite 106

-Acoustic.
 These sensors are similar in principle to infrared models, but use sound instead of light.
 They use a transducer to transmit inaudible sound waves at various frequencies in a preset sequence, then measure the length of time the sound takes to hit a nearby object and return to a second transducer on the switch.
-Essentially, acoustic proximity sensors measure the time it takes for sound pulses to “echo” and use this measurement to calculate distance, much like the sonar used in submarines.
+Essentially, acoustic proximity sensors measure the time it takes for sound pulses to “echo.”
+And they use this measurement to calculate distance, much like the sonar used in submarines.

-Capacitive.
 These switches sense distance to objects by detecting changes in electrical capacitance around it.
-A radio-frequency oscillator is connected to a metal plate.
-When the plate nears an object, the radio frequency changes, and the frequency detector sends a signal telling the switch to open or close.
+A radio-frequency oscillator connects to a metal plate.
+When the plate nears an object, the radio frequency changes.
+Then, the frequency detector sends a signal telling the switch to open or close.
 These proximity switches have the disadvantage of being more sensitive to objects that conduct electricity than to objects that do not.

 Proximity switches are used in many different manufacturing processes.
-Some examples include to measure the position of machine components, security systems, in applications such as detecting the opening of a door, and in robotics, where they can monitor a robot or its components’ nearness to objects and steer it accordingly.
+Some examples include measuring the position of machine components, security systems, in applications such as detecting the opening of a door.
+Uses also include robotics where they can monitor a robot or its components’ nearness to objects and steer it accordingly.